basset/basset/docs/aws.md

 6. Update the file at `infrastructure/terraform/userdata.tpl` which will be used to set the environment [variables](environmental-variables.md) for the ec2 instance.
 7. Update the file at  `infrastructure/terraform/terraform.tfvars`
    > Be sure to update `zone` and `domain_name` as the default values will not work

+   > This guide assumes you have a hosted domain on route53
 8. Navigate to the `infrastructure/terraform` folder and run:

     ```shell-session